 By Train

-From Pisa, getting to Siena by public transportation is honestly when Italy’s train system doesn’t shine.
-You can definitely get around Tuscany by train and bus, but it isn’t always the most convenient option.
+From Pisa, getting to Siena by public transportation is possible.
+You can definitely get around Tuscany by train and bus.
+The trains aren’t always on time, but they’ll get you there.

 By Bus